-The impact of radiation reaction on the particle trajectory can be drastic with respect to a situation without radiation reaction.
-Indeed, a comparison of two of these trajectories of particles injected at the same location within the magnetosphere, one with radiation reaction enabled "rr" and the other without "no rr", is shown in figure~\ref{fig:trajectories}.
-The upper row shows a crashed particle, the middle panel an ejected particle and the bottom panel a trapped particle, left column projects the trajectory on the $(x,y)$ plane and the middle column on the $(x,z)$ plane, one with radiation reaction enabled is shown with red and the particle without it is blue.
+The impact of radiation reaction on the particle trajectory can be drastic.
+Indeed, a comparison of two trajectories of particles injected at the same location within the magnetosphere where one has radiation reaction enabled, `rr', and the other does not, `no rr', is shown in Figure~\ref{fig:trajectories}.
+The upper row shows a crashed particle, the middle panel shows an ejected particle, and the bottom panel shows a trapped particle.
+The left column of the figure projects the trajectory on the $(x,y)$ plane, and the middle column projects the trajectory on the $(x,z)$ plane.
+The particle with radiation reaction enabled is shown with red and the particle without it is blue.
 The right column shows the time evolution of the Lorentz factor in both cases.
-The label crashed, trapped or ejected refers to the trajectory as observed in the `no rr' case.
+The labels crashed, trapped, or ejected refer to the trajectory as observed in the `no rr' case.
 Simulations were performed for electrons.
-For the trapped case, the particles start by following a similar path until the one loosing energy because of radiation reaction brakes and only drifts whereas the one without radiation reaction decelerates and accelerates again in another direction, lower panel.
-Its Lorentz factor oscillates between $10^8$ and $10^{13}$ in a periodic fashion associated to the bouncing motion during the trapped stage of the "no rr" case.
-With "rr", it looses quickly a large fraction of its initial energy, decreases the Lorentz factor from $10^8$ tp $10^6$ and then violent oscillations to a point it almost rests, and then it accelerates again.
-For the crashed case, both particles follow similar tracks although slightly different in the $(x,y)$ plane (top panel of Figure~\ref{fig:trajectories}).
-Nevertheless, the Lorentz factor is 4 to 5 orders of magnitude lower in the radiation reaction case.
-While moving towards the star, it radiates efficiently its energy gained in the increasingly stronger electromagnetic field.
-The largest difference is observed in the particle ejected without radiation reaction that actually crashes when radiation is enabled, middle panel.
-The asymptotic Lorentz factor in the ejected case is about $10^{13}$ whereas in the crashed case its Lorentz factor behaves as in the trapped/crashed case of the bottom row of Figure~\ref{fig:trajectories}.
+For the trapped case, the particles start by following a similar path until the one losing energy because of radiation reaction brakes and only drifts, whereas the particle without radiation reaction decelerates and then accelerates again in another direction (see lower panel).
+Its Lorentz factor oscillates between $10^8$ and $10^{13}$ in a periodic fashion associated with a bouncing motion during the trapped stage of the `no rr' case.
+The particle with `rr' loses a large fraction of its initial energy quickly, decreasing the Lorentz factor from $10^8$ tp $10^6$.
+It then experiences violent oscillations to a point it almost rests, and then it accelerates again.
+For the crashed case, both particles follow similar tracks, although they are slightly different in the $(x,y)$ plane (top panel of Figure~\ref{fig:trajectories}).
+Nevertheless, the Lorentz factor is four to five orders of magnitude lower in the radiation reaction case.
+While moving towards the star, the electron efficiently radiates its energy gained in the increasingly stronger electromagnetic field.
+The largest difference in particle trajectories was observed between a particle ejected without radiation reaction that actually crashes when radiation is enabled (middle panel).
+The asymptotic Lorentz factor in the ejected case is about $10^{13}$, whereas the Lorentz factor in the crashed case behaves as in the trapped and crashed case shown in the bottom row of Figure~\ref{fig:trajectories}.